vedransekara/vedransekara.github.io/_posts/2016-11-14-strange_attractors.md

 plt.close()
 ```

-From here its just to rune the script and generate some _nice_ figures!
+From here its just to run the script and generate some _nice_ figures!
 The parameter values $$(a,b,c,d) = (-1.4,1.6,1.0,0.7)$$ generate the dynamics on far right attractor in the [top figure](vedransekara.github.io/images/2016/strange_attractors.png).

 Trying other parameters yields amazing results!